Createdd/computervision_ue/README.md

 - Advantage:
   - can distinguish people from other objects by detecting movement
 - Disadvantages:
-  - fixed size of labels  to be improved
+  - fixed size of labels; needs to be improved
   - bias towards detecting people wearing blue or red – problems finding people with green clothing
   - cannot detect people that are not moving or moving too little